-They had a trial run in December which was very successful, and are back now for a full season!
+They had a trial run in December 2020 which was very successful, and are back now for their second full season!
 The ride and tour also includes the Garrett Family Preserve.
 Photo tour below and check out the experience video!

 This experience requires RESERVATIONS.

 YouTube Video Tour of the Experience is at the bottom of this article!

 The experience itself is awesome enough as it is… but they top it by having an amazing location for the ride’s start and finish.